rabbitmq/rabbitmq-website/tutorials/tutorial-one-dotnet-stream.md

 <T1DiagramSending/>

-We'll call our message publisher (sender) `Send.cs` and our message consumer (receiver) `Receive.cs`.
-The publisher will connect to RabbitMQ, send a single message, then exit.
+We'll call our message producer (sender) `Send.cs` and our message consumer (receiver) `Receive.cs`.
+The producer will connect to RabbitMQ, send a single message, then exit.

 In